frankshearar/Home/Package-Signatures-Technical-Details.md

 A signed NuGet package MUST contain a package signature file, which is described in a [later section](#PackageSignatureFile).

-A package reader that does not support package signing SHOULD NOT attach special significance to this file and MAY choose to ignore it.
+A package reader that does not support signed package validation SHOULD NOT attach special significance to this file and MAY choose to ignore it.

 ## <a id="DeterminationIfPackageIsSigned"></a> Determination if a package is signed
 An efficient test is required to determine if a package should be validated as a signed package.
 The test MUST NOT produce false negatives.
 The test MAY produce false positives; however, it is important that the test minimize them.

-A package SHOULD be considered signed if and only if the package has a package signature file.
+A package SHOULD be considered signed if and only if the package has a [package signature file](#PackageSignatureFile).

 Passing of this test MUST NOT imply package integrity or signature validity.